 Idaho has leased residential sites since 1932.
 These properties are vacant endowment land where lessees are authorized to construct and own improvements, typically cabins and single-family homes.
-Parcels in asset classes such as timberland and rangeland may be reclassified to residential real estate as development occurs in the vicinity.
+Parcels in asset classes such as timberland and rangeland may transition to residential real estate and be reclassified as development occurs in the vicinity.